gegeismeisme/gg-hanzibishun/docs/privacy-policy.md

 - **Reset data**: Clear the app storage from Android Settings → Apps → Hanzi Stroke Order → Storage → Clear data.
 - **Feedback logs**: Before sending, you can preview and edit the log text.
-- **Remove ads**: Buy the one-time "Remove Ads" product (Google Play).
-You can restore purchases on a new device using the same Google Play account.

 ## 5. Children's Privacy